 This power would allow the community to end the term of a director, and trigger a reappointment process.
 For directors appointed by supporting organisations or advisory committees, or subdivisions within them (e.g. within the GNSO), a process led by that organisation or subdivision could lead to the director’s removal.
 The principle is that the appointer is also the remover, and that is where the decision is made.

-For the removal of non-SO/AC directors appointed by the Nominating Committee, an SO, AC or SG could escalate issues with the director to the point where there was consideration of the director’s removal by the community mechanism.
+For the removal of non-SO/AC directors appointed by the Nominating Committee, an SO, AC or SG could escalate issues with the director to the point where there was consideration of the director’s removal by the community mechanism noted in 6.5.1 above.

+An alternative proposal for dealing with NomCom appointed board members has been presented by Avri Doria for consideration.
+The CCWG should discuss this.

+In order to remove an individual director(s) appointed by the Nominating Committee, a Nomcom recall process will be added to the Bylaws section on Nomcom.
+The recall process would be initiated by a petition by 3 AC/SO, including at least 1 SO and 1 AC.
+The petition must include a description of the case for removal.
+The Recall process would be chaired by an emeritus chair of a previous Nominating Committee selected by the ICANN Board.
+The Recall Committee will be made up of appointees from the various AC/SO according to the same formula used to populate the Nominating Committee and will use the same processes and procedures.
+The members of the current nominating committee will not be qualified for participation.
+The single focus of the Recall Committee will be to review the case for removal presented by the petitioners and decision on removal of Board Member(s) referred to in the AC/SO petition.
+The Board Members(s) under consideration for removal will be given an opportunity to respond to any issues in the petition.
+Decision will be by 3/4 vote of the Recall Committee.
+The Recall Committee will be disbanded after completing its task.

-Whether the decision-making body is the SO/AC or the community mechanism, removal would require a [66%/75%] supermajority (or equivalent) to decide in favour of removal.
+Whether the decision-making body is the SO/AC or the community mechanism, removal would require a [66%] [75%] level of support (or equivalent) to decide in favour of removal.

-The petitioning threshold to start the consideration of removing a director is to be agreed once we have greater clarity on what the mechanism is to do so, but should be set at around 40% (a range from 20% to half-plus-one was discussed) of those who would make the decision.
+The petitioning threshold to start the consideration of removing a director is to be agreed once we have greater clarity on what the mechanism is to do so, but should be set at least at a majority of those who would make the decision.

-In our last call there was considerable debate on the above, with the question of whether common requirements should be imposed on SOs/ACs for the thresholds of their processes – and if so whether ranges should be specified.
+WP1 has had considerable debate on the above, with the question of whether common requirements should be imposed on SOs/ACs for the thresholds of their processes – and if so whether ranges should be specified.

 For example: “Each SO/AC will define its own process for removal but the threshold to call for such must be at least A% or equivalent, and the majority to enact a removal must be at least B% or equivalent.”

+The CCWG should discuss this matter.

 6.5.6 Power: Recalling the entire ICANN Board

 There may be situations where removing individual ICANN directors is not seen as a sufficient remedy for the community: where a set of problems have become so entrenched that the community wishes to remove the entire ICANN Board in one decision.

 Beyond the power set out above to remove individual directors, this power would allow the community to cause the removal of the entire ICANN Board.
-The community would initiate use of this power on the petition of two of any of the SOs or ACs in ICANN.
+The community would initiate use of this power on the petition of two thirds of the SOs or ACs in ICANN, with at least one SO and one AC petitioning.